keerlaksh/RAGoptimizer/README.md

-🧠 RAG Experimental Framework

-This project is a research-grade Retrieval-Augmented Generation (RAG) system designed to compare multiple RAG configurations and identify which setup performs best for a given set of documents and queries.

-❓ Why RAG?

-Large Language Models (LLMs) do not truly read PDFs and do not remember uploaded files by default.
-They may hallucinate or miss important details.

-RAG solves this by:

-Extracting text from documents (PDF/TXT)

-Splitting text into meaningful chunks

-Converting chunks into embeddings (vectors)

-Retrieving the most relevant chunks for a question

-Feeding only that context to the LLM for a grounded answer

-🔬 What Makes This Project Different?

-This is not just a chatbot.

-It:

-Runs multiple RAG pipelines (different embeddings & chunk sizes)

-Answers the same question using each pipeline

-Evaluates performance (groundedness, hallucination, context usage)

-Automatically selects the best-performing pipeline

-🚀 Key Features

-📄 PDF upload & processing

-🧩 Multiple chunking + embedding strategies

-🤖 LLM-based answers using retrieved context

-📊 Scientific evaluation & comparison

-🏆 Best-pipeline selection

-🎯 Goal

-“Given the same documents and questions, which RAG configuration produces the most accurate, grounded answers?”

-This framework helps you prove, not guess, what works best.
+RAG Experimental Framework

+A research-grade Retrieval-Augmented Generation (RAG) system that compares multiple RAG pipelines and identifies the best configuration for a given document and query set.

+Overview

+Large Language Models (LLMs) cannot reliably answer questions from long documents on their own.
+They may hallucinate, miss details, or rely on prior knowledge.

+This project solves that problem using Retrieval-Augmented Generation (RAG) and treats RAG design as a controlled experiment.

+Why RAG?

+RAG improves LLM answers by:

+Extracting text from documents (PDF / TXT)

+Splitting text into chunks

+Converting chunks into vector embeddings

+Retrieving the most relevant chunks per query

+Generating answers strictly from retrieved context

+This ensures answers are grounded, accurate, and verifiable.

+What This Project Does

+Builds multiple RAG pipelines using different:

+Embedding models

+Chunk sizes

+Answers the same query using each pipeline

+Evaluates each pipeline scientifically

+Selects the best-performing pipeline

+Returns:

+Final answer

+Evaluation metrics

+Pipeline comparison report

+Key Features

+PDF document ingestion

+Multiple embedding strategies

+Lazy-loaded, memory-efficient indexing

+LLM-based answer generation (Groq / fallback mode)

+Quantitative RAG evaluation

+Best-pipeline selection

+Goal

+Determine which RAG configuration works best for a given document and query set — using evidence, not intuition.

+Tech Stack

+Python

+Sentence Transformers

+ChromaDB

+Groq LLM API (optional)

+Streamlit

+Usage (High Level)

+Upload documents

+Index across all pipelines

+Ask a question

+Compare pipeline results

+Receive the best grounded answer